 It may be a little bit of overkill but it certainly doesn’t do any harm to consider the cutlery you are using when you eat out too.
 Generally a quick clean with an antiseptic wipe won’t do any harm, or if you want or need to be really careful carrying your own spork or chopsticks you clean yourself is a good idea too.

-Be honest, how many of you clean your smartphone or even your laptop keyboard regularly?
+Be honest, when was the last time you wiped your phone clean?
+How many of you clean your laptop keyboard regularly?
 I don’t even want to think about what’s on that!
-But a quick wipedown with antiseptic wipes occasionally takes no time at all does it?
+A quick wipedown with antiseptic wipes occasionally takes no time at all does it?
+But it does stop the build up and spreading of countless germs.

 Remember, none of this is meant to make you paranoid about germs, but is just here as a reminder to make yourself more hygiene aware.
 There is no need to be obsessively cleaning every surface in a full hazmat suit or pushing people away with a 2 metre long stick if they get too close.
 Just keep good personal hygiene in the back of your mind as you travel and you will reduce your risk dramatically.